ariel-research/eefpy/README.md

     ```
     pip install eefpy
     ```
-2. Navigate to the `solver` folder:
+2. Navigate to the `solver_cpp` folder:
     ```
-    cd solver
+    cd solver_cpp
     ```
-3. Edit the file [/solver/Makefile](/solver/Makefile): update the `CPLEX_DIR` variable to match the folder in which you installed CPLEX.
+3. Edit the file [eefpy/solver_cpp/Makefile](eefpy/solver_cpp/Makefile): update the `CPLEX_DIR` variable to match the folder in which you installed CPLEX.
 4. Save the Makefile and run:
     ```
-    make eef
+    make eef.so
     ```

 ## Installation from source